 The problem is split up into food loss and food waste.
 Waste is what the consumer throws away.
 Loss is everything that happens from the farm up to the point of retail.
 On a global basis, about 75% of total food loss happens at the points before the consumer.
 30% of all perishables that go into containers, we transport, so we saw ourselves having a natural knowledge base and role to play in this area.

+13:50 You invest in startups and work with startups.
+How do you invest in startups?
 The food supply system today is inefficient with multiple handovers and limited digitization.
 The highest value creating happens at the retail end, but the biggest effort goes into the agriculture end.
+What are the kind of programs or partnerships you offer?

 We made our 1st investment in April 2018 and have pretty much done one investment every month since.
 5 out of 13 in to food waste.